ansient0/lwotc/README.md

 XTP2: All Soldiers Autopromote to Corporals (unlocked with Major)

-XTP3: All Soldiers Autopromote to Sergeants (unlocked with Colotel)
+XTP3: All Soldiers Autopromote to Sergeants (unlocked with Colonel)

 XTP4: All Soldiers Autopromote to Staff Sergeants (unlocked with Field Commander)